meows/racket/docs/arithmetic-advanced.md

 ## `modulo` Modulo

-The modulo function `modulo` helps you find the remainder of a division between two numbers, where the first number is the *dividend*, and the second number is the *divisor*.
+The modulo function `modulo` helps you find the remainder of a division between two natural numbers, where the first number is the *dividend*, and the second number is the *divisor*.

 ``` clojure
 (modulo 10 2)  ;; → 0